 - Promotes direct investment by the customers and makes them understand the associated risk.

 - It helps form the stock’s liquidity in an emergency in the financial markets.

 - It provides a high rate of return to the customers who have invested in the financial institution.

-- It reduces the cost of financial services provided.
+- Reduces the cost of financial services provided.

-- It is considered very important for the development of financial services in the country.
+- It is considered very important for developing financial services in the country.

-- It helps to improvise decision-making because it follows a systematic approach to calculate all the risks and rewards.
+- It helps to improvise decision-making because it systematically calculates all the risks and rewards.